Maximilian-Winter/mingus/README.md

 - **Strings are heap-allocated** — no small string optimization.
 - **Single compilation unit** — each `.mingus` file compiles independently.
 Cross-file linking uses `import`.
 - **Error recovery is minimal** — the first parse or semantic error often stops compilation.
 Error messages lack detailed context.
-- **Temporary closure leak** — closures passed directly as function arguments without variable storage leak one refcount.
 - **Reference lifetime** — `[&x]` captures that escape their scope produce dangling references (programmer responsibility, same as C++).
-- **Closures with struct/ref params** — closures that take struct-typed or reference (`int&`) parameters have a calling convention mismatch at the IR level.
-Pass scalar fields instead, or use a non-closure function.
 - **Duplicate cross-module externs** — two modules declaring the same `extern func` causes linker errors.
 Declare externs in one module only and `import` them in others.

 # Detailed Current Status
 Under docs/MINGUS_STATUS.md is a detailed report about the current limitations and issues, with short- and long-term goals.